In this section we look at managing artifacts using the GUI, via VQL, and the CLI.

 then you will be working with the built-in

-artifact repository, which means the default artifacts compiled into the binary,
+artifact repository only - that is, the default artifacts compiled into the

-and possibly also custom artifacts if using a binary that has an embedded
+binary and possibly also custom artifacts if you are using a binary that has an

 artifacts list [<flags>] [<regex>]